rcyrus/recipes/daal.md

 * 1 tbs curry powder
 * 1/2 tbs salt
 * 2 cups of yellow split peas
-* Optional: Cumin or any other favorite spcies
+* Optional: Cumin or any other favorite spices

 ## Prep